 The Vickers 200 Portable Power Station outputs power in pure sine AC, at least on the AC outlets.
 This is suitable for devices with delicate internal electronics.
 As a result, the Vickers 200 is much safer for small electronics than a standard gas-powered generator.
 This makes it suitable for a wider variety of machines, from smartphones to CPAP.
 In addition to this, it also has the other safety features you expect from a modern power station.
 It boasts over-heat, overcurrent, overcharge, high voltage, low voltage, and overload protection.
 Combined with short-circuit protection, these features protect both your devices and your power station.

-The one major feature we didn’t see on the Vickers 200 was a 12-volt charging port.
+The one major feature we didn’t see on the Vickers 200 was a dedicated 12-volt charging port, only an adapter that you must use.
 To be fair, it’s mostly designed for essential home electronics.
-But it would have been nice to be able to power a car vacuum or similar small device.
+But it would have been nice to be able to power a car vacuum or similar small device without the use of an adapter dongle.
 If you need to run a 12-volt device, consider the Paxcess Rockman 200.
-It’s not as rugged as the Vickers 200, but it does have a pair of 12-volt DC ports.
+It’s not as rugged as the Vickers 200, but it does have a pair of 12-volt DC ports built into the unit.